Skip to content

 Interface and Operations / Connectors

-When users need to access external databases or third-party systems, they can either implement it directly in the code or use the "connector" feature provided by DataFlux Func.
+When users need to access external databases or third-party systems, besides directly implementing it in the code, they can also use the "connector" feature provided by DataFlux Func.

 Even without using connectors, users can still normally write Python scripts themselves to access external databases or third-party systems